-- 10. The Council may serve notice on the consent holder of its intention to review the conditions of these consents pursuant to Section 128 of the RMA either: - (a) Annually during the month of March, for any one or more of the following purposes: - (i) To require the adoption of the Best Practicable Option to remove or reduce any adverse effect on the environment; or - (ii) To deal with any change(s) to the materials handled through the Port Terminal; or
+- 10. The Council may serve notice on the consent holder of its intention to review the conditions of these consents pursuant to Section 128 of the RMA either: - (a) Annually during the month of March, for any one or more of the following purposes: - To require the adoption of the Best Practicable Option to remove or reduce any adverse effect on the environment; or - (ii) To deal with any change(s) to the materials handled through the Port Terminal; or - (iii) To respond to any new technology, standards or monitoring parameters relevant to the environmental monitoring undertaken in accordance with these consents. - (b) At any time, to deal with any adverse effects on the environment which may arise from the exercise of the consents and which it is appropriate to deal with at a later stage, including effects identified in the consent holders monitoring results or reports from activities authorised by these consents and/or as a result of Council's state of the environment monitoring in the area.

-- (iii) To respond to any new technology, standards or monitoring parameters relevant to the environmental monitoring undertaken in accordance with these consents. - (b) At any time, for any one or more of the following purposes: - (i) tTo deal with any adverse effects on the environment which may arise from the exercise of the consents and which it is appropriate to deal with at a later stage, including effects identified in the consent holders monitoring results or reports from activities authorised by these consents and/or as a result of Council's state of the environment monitoring in the area; or - (i) Where there are inaccuracies in the information made available with the application that materially influenced the decision on the application and/or where the effects of the exercise of consent are such that it is necessary to apply more appropriate conditions. - 11.
-The consent holder shall meet all reasonable costs of any such review.
+11. The consent holder shall meet all reasonable costs of any such review.